Motorcycle Accident Lawyers & Motorbike Injury Solicitors

 If you were injured in a motorcycle accident that wasn’t your fault, contact us today for a free initial consultation.
-One of our legal experts will assess your case, and if we think that your claim stands a strong chance of being successful, we will guide you through the process, answering any questions that you may have.
+One of our legal experts will assess your case and if we think that your claim stands a strong chance of being successful, we will guide you through the process, answering any questions that you may have.

-We will then get to work on your case; the first thing that we will do is arrange for a medical assessment of your injuries, identifying any treatment or rehabilitation that you might need for your recovery.
+We will then get to work on your case.
+The first thing that we will do is arrange for a medical assessment of your injuries, identifying any treatment or rehabilitation that you might need for your recovery.
 We’ll then make sure you have access to the best care available as part of your claim, and the information from this assessment will form the basis of your case.

 When we have an idea as to the value of your claim, we will begin to negotiate on your behalf, keeping you fully informed as the case progresses.

 Motorcyclists are classed as “vulnerable road users”, as they lack the protection on the road that others travelling inside vehicles have.
-There are no seatbelts, airbags, headrests, or protective vehicle shell protecting a motorcyclist, so in the event of a road traffic accident, motorcyclists often come off far worse than other road users.
+There are no seatbelts, airbags, headrests, or outer vehicle shell protecting a motorcyclist, so in the event of a road traffic accident, motorcyclists often come off far worse than other road users.

 How common are motorbike accidents?

-Despite the number of motorcyclists being fatally and seriously injured each year falling by 76% between 1979 and 2013, Motorcyclists still have the highest accident and injury rates per mile travelled of all road user groups.
+Despite the number of motorcyclists being fatally and seriously injured each year falling by 76% between 1979 and 2013, motorcyclists still have the highest accident and injury rates per mile travelled of all road user groups.